Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Introductory Mystery Dream Away the Time.md

 *Location: Hub (motivation: to reveal information)*

-A remote town, settled in 1615 but far from the main trade routes.
+A remote town, settled in 1615 but [[far]] from the main trade routes.
 It is nestled in a fertile valley, and has a [[history]] of being a thriving farming town.
-More recently, it’s become a tourist haven, as a lovely piece of [[history]] that’s off the beaten track.
+More recently, it’s become a tourist [[haven]], as a lovely piece of [[history]] that’s off the beaten track.

 The town has a quaint town square surrounded by shops, a few businesses nearby, and the rest is houses (for both locals and tourists).